10 Types of Shower Faucets to Look & Work Great

 However, be aware that given the number of moving parts, the risk of leakage and breakage is higher.
 The latter case, especially, is quite inconvenient, as one broken part means that the entire setup can’t be used, and if you can’t find the right parts for replacement, you’ll have to replace the entire unit.

 Fixed Shower Faucets

 Unlike handheld showers, these faucets are fixed to the ceiling or the wall.
-The only flexibility that these showers afford is the ability to adjust the water flow’s height and direction through a partially swiveling showerhead.
+The only flexibility that these showers afford is the ability to adjust the water flow’s direction through a partially swiveling shower head.

 However, these types of shower faucets are the most commonly used in bathrooms across the country.
 Water flows through the showerhead through a small pipe that connects the faucet and the water source.

-Many folks prefer these showerheads for the range of styles and colors and the array of spray patterns built into the faucet (from massaging jets to sprinkles).
+Many folks prefer these types of showerheads for the range of styles and colors and the array of spray patterns built into the faucet (from massaging jets to sprinkles).

 Fixed showerheads are also easy to install, last longer with the right installation and maintenance, and are often the cheapest option in the market, so an aesthetic-looking bathroom doesn’t need you to break the bank.
 Leakage possibilities are also minimal.